0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

   producers should be obtained by reaching out to the community.
 You can see how to reach the community [here](https://partisiablockchain.gitlab.io/documentation/node-operations/what-is-a-node-operator.html#onboarding).

-The tool ensures your `config.json` is well-formed and that it is stored in the correct folder on the machine.

 Start the tool:

 ```shell